-TAP TSI only The section hereunder is relevant for TAP TSI only and has no impact on TAF.
-TAF TSI only This section hereunder is relevant for TAF TSI only and has no impact on TAP.
+TAP TSI only TAF TSI only The section hereunder is relevant for TAP TSI only and has This section hereunder is relevant for TAF TSI only and has no impact on TAF. no impact on TAP.
 The train running information and delay causes are used for passenger information, passenger rights handling and performance regimes.
 The delay causes are used to inform the customer and for performance analysis.